 Commission - The Planning & Zoning Commission of the Town of Morris.

-Commission Engineer- Such engineer(s) acting as the consulting engineer for the Town of Morris's as may be appointed from time to time by the Planning and Zoning Commission.
+Consulting Engineer- Such engineer(s) acting as the consulting engineer for the Town of Morris's as may be appointed from time to time by the Planning and Zoning Commission.

-Community Resources - Scenic views, scenic areas, open space, recreation areas, greenways, trails, archeological sites, stone walls, historic buildings, historic sites, agricultural lands, prominent hillsides, ridgelines, ridgetops, hill crests, significant trees, and similar resources.
+Cultural & community Resources - Scenic views, scenic areas, open space, recreation areas, greenways, trails, archeological sites, stone walls, historic buildings, historic sites, agricultural lands, prominent hillsides, ridgelines, ridgetops, hill crests, significant trees, and similar resources.

 CTDOT - Connecticut Department of Transportation.